Mexican hat dance: History

 The earliest evidence of the dance comes from the late 18th century.
 It was originally danced by female couples in order to avoid the disapproval of the church.
 Shortly before the Mexican War of Independence, mixed couples began to perform it, with a public performance at the Coliseo Theater in 1790 in Mexico City.
-Shortly after that performance, the jarabe was banned by colonial and religious authorities as it was considered to be morally offensive and a challenge to Spain's control over the territory.
+Shortly after that performance, the jarabe was banned by colonial and religious authorities "under the severe penalties of excommunication, some ducats of penalty and lots of stripes, to any person that compose or sing or dance" as it was considered to be morally offensive and a challenge to Spain's control over the territory.
 However, this only served to make the dance more popular as a form of protest and rebellion, with people holding illegal dances in public squares and neighborhood festivals.
+It became symbolic of the Mexican peoples dissent.

 Just after Independence, the jarabe and other dances grew and spread in popularity even more, with colonial-era restrictions lifted.
-People celebrated the end of the war in 1821 with large fiestas, which prominently featured the jarabe.
+After the exit of the Spanish colonial power, there was a sort of "musical vacuum" in the country, now without the overbearing presence of the "superior" Iberian musical styles.
+This left space for new forms of nationalistic music of Mexican creation to shine through and gain new popularity People celebrated the end of the war in 1821 with large fiestas, which prominently featured the jarabe.
 Jarabe and other folk dances came to be seen as part of Mexico's emerging identity as a country.
+It became more than a dance, but a shining symbol of Mexican nationalism, coinciding perfectly with the new ruling governments push for a nationally cohesive and united mestizo population.
 The jarabe would maintain various regional forms, but that associated with Guadalajara gained national status, becoming not only popular in that city but also in Mexico City as well, as a dance for the elite around the 1860s.
 Around the same time, Guadalajara music professor Jesús González Rubio composed a standard melody for it as a symbol of national unity, leading the dance to become the "national dance" of Mexico and the melody to gain wide popular recognition.
 By the Mexican Revolution, it had become popular with the lower classes as well.
 It became internationally famous after Russian dancer Anna Pavlova added it to her permanent repertoire after visiting Mexico in 1919.

+There are multiple instances of Jarabe tapatío performances in Mexican movies that help further show its impact on Mexican pop culture.
+Most Notably, Fernando de Fuentes's 1936 Allá en el Rancho Grande (Over on the Big Ranch) features a musical number and dance scene where the actors perform the Jarabe tapatío.
+Camera angles throughout the performance showcase he dancers skill first off, but the delight, pleasure and astonishment in the crowd as they watch the nationalistic dance.

 The jarabe remained in vogue in Mexico until about 1930, especially in Mexico City.
 It remains taught in nearly every grade school in Mexico.